SumoLogic/sumologic-documentation/docs/alerts/scheduled-searches/deprecation.md

 ## What do I need to do?

-Before **May 15, 2025**, please migrate any Real-Time Scheduled Searches to either Monitors or reduce its frequency to the minimum frequency of 15m.
+Before **May 15, 2025**, please migrate any Real-Time Scheduled Searches to either Monitors or reduce its frequency to the minimum of 15m or another suitable timerange.
+Any Real-Time Scheduled Searches that remain after the deprecation date will automatically be converted to 15m schedules.
+For each automatic conversion, there will be a corresponding audit log for this activity written to your Sumo instance.

 ### Can I import a scheduled search into a monitor?